odoomrp/odoomrp-wip/mrp_procurements_plan/README.rst

 When procurements run from the plan, all Procurements, purchases, and generated MRP Productions, are associated with the plan.

-Also if a final product is introduced into the plan, and then click the button "Generate procurements", what it does is generate procurements for all products that are needed in the production of this final product.
+Also if a product to produce is introduced into the plan, and then click the button "Generate procurements", what it does is generate procurements for all products that are needed in the production of this final product.

 Credits
 =======